 16 Jun So Long, Neighbourhood Stores: Capturing Two Years’ Worth of Change in Sai Ying Pun

 Now, barely two years later, when you search for these two places on Google, you’ll find a ‘Permanently closed’ page standing between you and an authentic, local experience.
-Disappointment hits as you realize that you won’t get to try Chi Loy Heung’s freshly baked pastries, or find treasures in a vast array of traditional homewares at Kong Lam Kee.
+Disappointment hits as you realize that you won’t get to try Chi Loy Heung’s freshly baked pastries, or find treasures in a vast array of traditional homewares at Kwong Lam Kee.
 Standing at the place where these beloved stores still should have been, you are left staring at new storefronts, struggling to identify traces of any familiar faces.
 Welcome to Hong Kong, the city of change.

 1. Immortalized in Memory: Kwong Lam Kee